genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 **Action**: to quantify abundances of genes and isoforms from RNA-Seq data without the need for alignment.
 It uses an `Expectation-Maximization algorithm`_ on "pseudoalignments" to find a set of potential transcripts a read could have originated from.
+Note, that the application accepts reference transcriptome (cDNA) not a genome (DNA).

 .. _Expectation-Maximization algorithm: https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm
 .. image:: images/kallisto.png

 Let's inspect the application options:

-#.
-Use "Strand-specificity protocol" parameter to specify how to process the
-   pseudoalignments.
-By default, the app does not take into account strand specificity ("none" value).
-To run the app in strand specific mode, change this value to "forward" if you are interested only in fragments where the first read in the pair is pseudomapped to the forward strand of a transcript.
+1. **Strand-specificity protocol** parameter is used to specify how to process the pseudoalignments.
+If "None", the application does not take into account strand specificity.
+To run the application in strand specific mode, change this value to "Forward" if you are interested only in fragments where the first read in the pair is pseudomapped to the forward strand of a transcript.
    If a fragment is pseudomapped to multiple transcripts, only the transcripts that are consistent with the first read are kept.
-The "reverse" is the same as "forward" but the first read will be pseudomapped to the reverse strand of the transcript.
+The "Reverse" is the same as "Forward" but the first read will be pseudomapped to the reverse strand of the transcript. (default: None)
-#.
-To correct the transcript abundances according to the model of sequences
+2. **Enable sequence based bias correction** option will correct the transcript abundances according to the model of sequences specific bias.
-   specific bias, check "Enable sequence based bias correction" option.
-#.
-In the case of single-end reads, the "Estimated average fragment length
+   (default: checked)
-   (for single-end reads only)" option must be used to specify the average fragment length.
+3. **Estimated average fragment length (for single-end reads only)** option must be specified in case of single-end reads.
 Typical Illumina libraries produce fragment lengths ranging from 180–200 bp.
-By default it’s equal to 190.
-For paired-end reads, the average fragment length can be directly estimated from the reads.
+For paired-end reads, the average fragment length can be directly estimated from the reads. (default:
+   190)
-#.
-ALso, you can set the "Estimated standard deviation of fragment length (for
-   single-end reads only)" (the default value is 20).
-For paired-end reads this value will be estimated from the input data.
+4. **Estimated standard deviation of fragment length (for single-end reads only)** option.
+If you do not know standard deviation of the fragment library, you can probably assume that the standard deviation is 10% of the average fragment length.
+For paired-end reads this value will be estimated from the input data. (default: 20)

-Use the "View report" app in the Explore section to review the Kallisto output report.
+Use the **View report** application in the Explore section to review the Kallisto output report.

 .. image:: images/kallisto_report.png